How to Choose a Preschool That Empowers Your Daughter: Avoiding the Princess Culture

-Why the Princess Culture Is Harmful at Preschool
+Why The Princess Culture Doesn't Belong at Preschool

 At that time, nobody could imagine that one day moms and dads would dress their daughters like Disney princesses and send them off to preschool.
 But now it's an everyday occurrence and most parents don't think twice about it.
 They don't see it as a huge step backward, a slap in the face to feminists and all they achieved.
 As a teacher, mother, and child of the 70s, I know one thing for certain: Disney princesses don't belong at preschool!